AWegnerGitHub/awegnergithub.github.io-content/2018_09_21_learn_davinci_resolve_from_scratch.md

 template: review
 revieweditem: Learn DaVinci Resolve 15 from scratch
 score: 4.5
+price: 0
+saleprice: 0

 [TOC]

 ## Introduction

+**Update**: This course is no longer offered on Udemy.
+DaVinci 15 is out of date.

 It's been a while since I've done a course review.
 I wanted to try something new in an area that seems interesting, but I'm not sure if I want to do anything with it hobby-wise.
 [Learn DaVinci Resolve 15 from scratch][1] caught my attention, and I found a coupon code that allowed me to take the course for free.
 Video editting sounds interesting and I always have the "do something with family videos" on my very distant TODO list.
 The course is two and a half hours long and it seems to be a basic class.